crystalmcduffie/SPMS/README.md

 When assigning a pitch, the number of pitches for every eligible editor is compared.
 The system assigns the pitch to the editor with the least amount of pitches.

+Assistant and general editors must work on pitches that are labeled a high priority.
+They cannot approve pitches with low priority if there are high priority pitches on their dashboard.
+This excludes any pitches that they are a senior editor on.

 The draft approval process depends on which story type the draft falls under.
 Novels and novellas need to be approved by a majority of editors in the relevant genre committee to reach final approval.
 Short stories need to be approved by a senior editor and at least one other editor from in the relevant genre committe.
 Articles only need to be approved by the senior editor in the relevant genre committee.